HunterKart/proficiency-faculty-evaluation/docs/architecture.md

     -   `status`: The user's account status (`active`, `inactive`, `unverified`).
     -   **`program_id`**: **(New)** A nullable foreign key to `Program`, to be used for users with the 'Student' role.
     -   `registration_code_id`: A nullable foreign key to `RegistrationCode`.
+    -   `tokenVersion`: An integer, defaulting to 1, that is incremented upon password change or "log out all sessions" action to invalidate old JWTs.
+    -   `created_at` / `updated_at`: Timestamps for record management.
 -   **TypeScript Interface**:
     ```typescript
     interface User {